ivan-guerra/programmador.com/src/content/blog/sol-loves-to-cheat.md

 With decisions in hand, the supervisor (or third context) can pause the worker, assess the decisions as questions, and then steer appropriately.

-This worked much better, and led us to our best result: 84/89 tasks on Terminal Bench 2.1
+This worked much better, and led to the best result: 84/89 tasks on Terminal Bench 2.1

 ![chum-codex](https://r2.jumploops.com/Screenshot%202026-07-16%20at%204.05.39%E2%80%AFPM.png)